What is Asian Blepharoplasty?

 People choose to have double eyelid surgery or Asian Blepharoplasty for several reasons depending on the particular look they are trying to achieve.
 The procedure may be carried out for aesthetic or functional purposes.
 Most patients seeking Asian Blepharoplasty at Centre for Surgery do so to improve the cosmetic appearance of their eyes.

-The most common reasons for seeking Asian double eyelid correction include:
+The most common reasons for seeking Asian double eyelid correction include the following:

-- Desire to achieve a single crease to reduce the excessive prominence of skin folds above the.
+- Desire to achieve a single crease to reduce the excessive prominence of skin folds above the eyelid.

 - Preference to have a more uniform appearance of the upper eyelids.